andreasmang/claire/doc/README-INSTALL.md

 ./build_libs.sh --cxx mpicxx --c mpicc
 ```

 Please check the `cmake`, `make` and `automake` outputs for errors.
-To check if everything worked you can also inspect the "build" subfolders of the individual libraries in the "lib" folder (subdirectories of [external](../external)).
+To check if everything worked you can also take a look at the "build" subfolders of the individual libraries in the "lib" folder (subdirectories of [external](../external)).
 See if folders in "build" were created and the library and include files exist.

 #### Adding Libraries to System